-Inbank calculates capital requirement arising from credit risk exposures according to the standardised approach.
+Inbank calculates risk-weighted assets arising from credit risk exposures according to the standardised approach.
 For calculation of capital requirements in order to determine the levels of credit quality for institute exposures and central authorities, Inbank uses the credit quality estimates of the external rating agency Moody's in accordance with the rules in CRR.
 Inbank regularly updates its counterparty register with short and long-term ratings.
-Should there be no rating available, the assigned risk weight is the same as that of exposures to the national government in the jurisdiction to which the institution belongs.
+Should there be no rating available, the assigned rating for risk-weighted exposure calculations purpose is the same as that of exposures to the national government in the jurisdiction to which the institution belongs.
 Inbank's credit exposure, risk-weighted exposure, and capital requirements per exposure class according to the standard method can be found in Table 17.